A daily practice

 rebuilt on glass.

-Enlighten Me is designed to feel like the libraries you'd actually want to spend time in — the Bodleian, the Morgan, the British Library reading room — at 10pm on a weeknight.
+Enlighten Me feels like the libraries you'd actually want to spend time in — the Bodleian, the Morgan, the British Library reading room — at 10pm on a weeknight.
 Deep-midnight surfaces that don't fight your pupils.
 Gold reserved for real moments of reward.
-No notifications clamouring for your attention, no badges faking achievement.
 Just you, a Claim, and the quiet thrill of working out the answer.

 A shelf for every Field.

 Real understanding compounds across Fields.
 The same curious mind that turns over Saturn's density sharpens on Stoicism, constitutional law, Coltrane's modal period, the fall of Constantinople.
 Twenty-six Fields, gathered into seven Series — Foundation first, then six thematic lines that go deeper.
-Hand-curated from 11,500+ Entries in the public-knowledge commons.
-Pick four you love and go deep — or pin all twenty-six, and let serendipity do what algorithms can't.
+Pick four you love and go deep, or spin a full wheel of twenty and let serendipity do what algorithms can't.

-The ritual stays the same: spin, decide, understand.
+The ritual stays the same: spin, answer, learn.
 Only the shape changes — match it to the five minutes the day gives you.

-The default.
+The doors are always open.
 A low-stakes rhythm for morning coffee, the commute, the last five minutes before sleep.
 As much or as little as the day allows.

 Curious today.
 Enlightened one day.

 Points compound into titles.
-Ten of them, each a milestone in the long, deliberate climb from first spin to polymathy.
-We tune the curve so progress shows up early, but the top ranks stay honestly earned — because there's no enlightenment without the long walk.
+Ten of them, each a milestone in the deliberate climb from first spin to polymathy.
+Early progress shows up early, by design — and the top ranks stay honestly earned.

 A reference, not a diversion.